Knee Injury Claim Payouts: How To Calculate Your Compensation Settlement

-How do you decide who is legally at fault for your knee injury claim?
+How to show who is legally at fault for your knee damage?

 Deciding who is legally at fault for your knee injury claim is not a straight forward process as it will depend on the circumstances of your particular accident and the law which surrounds accidents of the kind you have suffered.

-For example: if you had a car accident – the Highway Code can be referred to, which will help decide who was responsible.
+For example: if you had a motorcycle or other road accident – the Highway Code can be referred to, which will help decide who was responsible.
 If you had a lifting accident at work the Health and Safety at Work Regulations and Manual Handling Regulations would set out the duties of your employer.

-In short - it is best to contact a specialist personal injury solicitor to decide who is “legally at fault” to pay your knee injury compensation claim.
+We recommend – contact a specialist personal injury solicitor to decide who is “legally at fault” to pay your knee injury compensation claim.
 A specialist lawyer will be familiar with all the relevant law that will apply to your accident.

-What types of compensation can you claim from the person responsible for your knee injury?
+What types of compensation can you claim for your knee injury?